 Pramit Verma is a Senior Research Fellow at Institute of Environment & Sustainable Development, Banaras Hindu University, Varanasi.
 His research interests are in the socioeconomic dynamics, urban energy flow, urban land use/land cover change, biostatistics and ecological modelling.
 He is currently working in the field of Urban Ecology.
 He has also worked in the field of urban climate disaster risk reduction and management.
 He has published several research articles in international journals.

 Senior Research Fellow, Institute of Environment and Sustainable Development, Banaras Hindu University, Varanasi, India

 K.K.
-Srivastava is an academic, author, prolific writer, and researcher.
-Presently he teaches courses in economics and management at Delhi University, India.
+Srivastava is an Associate Professor , PGDAV College , University of Delhi, New Delhi India .
 He also runs his own consulting company, K3A Advisory Services Private Limited.
 KKS started his professional life with the communication agency Niche Communications where his responsibilities included providing strategic inputs for marketing communication of brands.
 Later he worked with his colleague and partner to provide backgrounders on Indian economy, polity and society to media groups like the New York Times, German TV, BBC and so on.
-For the past 3 years he has been co-anchoring senior management level workshops.
 KKS has more than 60 articles and research papers to his credit on diverse topics in Economics, Marketing, Advertising, Human Resource Management and Environmental Studies.
-He was a consulting editor to India Economic Review, an academic journal, published by IIPM Think Tank.
-He has authored a textbook on Consumer Behavior for MBA students and another one on the same subject for undergraduate students.

 Elsevier.com visitor survey